mciurcio/travis-test/README.md

-# Puppet Development Environment
+# Puppet Development Tookit

-This is a simple toolkit that uses Vagrant and some shell scripting to setup virtual machines for Puppet module development.
+This is a simple toolkit that uses Vagrant to setup virtual machines for Puppet module development.

-This is used by Instruct’s developers.
+This is used by Instruct's developers.